-If you are not entitled to free NHS treatment and your treatment has already started (in accordance with current overseas visitors hospital charging regulations), you will have to pay for your treatment and the full cost of any prescribed medication.
+If we decide that you are not entitled to free NHS treatment and your treatment has already started (in accordance with current overseas visitors hospital charging regulations), you will have to pay for your treatment and the full cost of any prescribed medication.
 You will be asked to sign an 'Attendance and Undertaking to Pay' form.